Digital Map Data:

 |Dawn to 0900||0900 to 1200||1200 to 1500||1500 to dusk|

-Perhaps good at times but mostly moderate or poor in rain and hill fog.
+Generally good or very good but moderate to poor in rain and sleet.
+Very poor in hill fog.

 Regional warning and alert feeds